BruOp/personal-website/content/blog/frustum_culling/index.md

 ![Diagram demonstrating different forms of culling](./RTR4.19.09.png "Diagram demonstrating different forms of culling.
 All dotted regions can be culled using either view frustum culling, backface culling or occlusion culling.
 Taken from Real Time Rendering vol. 4, Fig. 19.09")

 There are actually quite a few different ways to solve this problem and as always they come with various benefits and drawbacks.
-The first choice you'll have to make is how you want to represent the bounds of your meshes, as testing the raw geometry against your frustum won't be feasible, you'd just be re-implementing vertex shading on the CPU!
-Therefore we need a simplified geometry instead, the two most common choices being bounding spheres or oriented bounding boxes (OBBs).
-Usually Axis Aligned Bounding Boxes (AABBs) are used to calculate the OBBs.
+The first choice you'll have to make is how you want to represent the bounds of your meshes, as testing the raw geometry against your frustum won't be feasible, you'd just be re-implementing vertex shading on the CPU.
+Therefore we need to use a simplified geometry instead, with the two most common choices being bounding spheres or oriented bounding boxes (OBBs).
+Usually axis aligned bounding boxes (AABBs) in model space are used to calculate the OBBs.
 Below is an example of an AABB, bounding sphere and OBB for our boom box.

 ![Bounding Volumes](./bounding_volume_types.png "Examples of different bounding volumes.
 Left: Axis Aligned Bounding Box; Middle: Bounding Sphere; Right: Oriented Bounding Box")